 Prepaid and commercial cards are not yet capped.

-The Commerce Commission expects an average small business to save about $500 annually from the 2025 fee cuts alone.
-To benefit fully from the new interchange fee caps, your merchant service fees must be structured on variable pricing models.
+The Commerce Commission estimates total annual savings of up to $90 million for businesses once the full fee caps and surcharge ban take effect.
+An average small business is estimated to save about $500 annually from the 2025 fee cuts.
+To benefit fully from the new interchange fee caps, your merchant service fees must be structured on a variable pricing model.
 Fixed-rate plans will not automatically adjust to reflect these changes.
 Learn more about the benefits of bank-backed variable pricing models here.

 What should you do now?